deflect-ca/deflect/README.md

 ```
 Commands:
+  cmd                        Run remote commands
+  curl-gen                   Generate curl command for testing all site
   info                       Fetch docker version via SSH for testing
   kill-all-containers        Run docker kill $(docker ps -q) on target
   show-useful-curl-commands  Print curl commands for ES and edge testing
   test-es-auth               Attempt to authenticate with saved ES auth
 ```

 `util info` is useful for testing connection to the remote host.

+`curl-gen` is useful for generating curl commands for testing all sites.
+It can be used like `python main.py -q util curl-gen | bash`

 ## CLI (Banjax)